Ocala Wills, Trusts, and Probate Lawyer

 If a valid will is in place, the court must distribute assets as the will specifies.
 Without a will, a judge will follow state guidelines for intestate succession to determine which family members are set to inherit.

 In either situation, the court will appoint a personal representative to oversee the process.
 Also known as an executor, this person is typically appointed in a person’s last will and testament.
 If no will is present, the court will choose someone to fill the role.
+Our experienced team of Ocala commercial law lawyer will use every tool at our disposal to ensure a positive outcome for your case.

 The Benefits of Avoiding Probate